Multivariate probit model: Multivariate Probit

 Except for $J\leq2$ typically there is no closed form solution to the integrals in the log-likelihood equation.
 Instead simulation methods can be used to simulated the choice probabilities.
-Methods using importance sampling include the GHK algorithm (Geweke, Hajivassilou, McFadden and Keane), AR (accept-reject), Stern's method.
-There are also MCMC approaches to this problem including CRB (Chib's method with Rao-Blackwellization), CRT (Chib, Ritter, Tanner), ARK (accept-reject kernel), and ASK (adaptive sampling kernel).
-A variational approach scaling to large datasets is proposed in Probit-LMM (Mandt, Wenzel, Nakajima et al.).
+Methods using importance sampling include the GHK algorithm, AR (accept-reject), Stern's method.
+There are also MCMC approaches to this problem including CRB (Chib's method with Rao–Blackwellization), CRT (Chib, Ritter, Tanner), ARK (accept-reject kernel), and ASK (adaptive sampling kernel).
+A variational approach scaling to large datasets is proposed in Probit-LMM.

+The Multivariate Probit Model has been applied to simultaneously analyze consumer choice of multiple brands.
+It has been demonstrated that the Multivariate Probit model extends research possibilities in the demand area by relaxing the restrictive assumption of mutually exclusive alternatives, which characterizes multinomial discrete choice methods.